RWTH-TIME/scystream-sdk/docs/source/api.rst

 1. SDKConfig (:class:`scystream.sdk.config.SDKConfig`)
     This is a Object containing all the global configurations for the SDK to work.
-    This could be, for example, the location of the ComputeBlockConfig file.
+    This could be, for example, the app name, which will be used to identify the compute block on your spark-master.

 2. ComputeBlockConfig (:class:`scystream.sdk.config.models.ComputeBlock`)
     The ComputeBlockConfig is a file that "configures" the ComputeBlocks Inputs and Outputs.